rust-lang/book/second-edition/nostarch/chapter19.md

    | |_^
 ```

-These errors are saying that both the `Parser` instance that's created and the
+These errors are saying that both the `Parser` instance that’s created and the
 `context` parameter live only from when the `Parser` is created until the end
 of the `parse_context` function, but they both need to live for the entire
 lifetime of the function.